 Additionally, title emails clearly.
 Make sure that at a glance, the title conveys not only what the email is truly about, but how urgent it is.

 Is your email being sent to the most appropriate person?
 While this might seem like a basic concept, emails are often sent to the wrong person.
 It’s not just that the addressee is incorrect—although this does happen so it’s best to double check before sending—it’s often that the writer of the email isn’t 100% sure who the receiver should be, and adds a recipient that really don’t know the answer or can’t act.
 For example, in some cases, emails asking in-depth questions are sent to managers with the hope that the manager will distribute the email to the appropriate party.
 Sometimes this happens, but in the corporate world employees (and especially managers) are inundated with emails.
 If an employee doesn’t know the answer or if the question is the wrong one, a manager is liable to gloss over the email and not respond.
 Taking some time to double check—with other parties if needed—and ensure the contact is the right one will ensure your email is effective and read.

 On a side note, don’t copy too many employees and supervisors on emails.
 The more people on an email trail, the more likely the readers are to dismiss the email in the belief that someone else will take care of it.
 Copy the right people, and only them, in your email.

-Following the tips and techniques described in this article will help to ensure emails are not only received but read and responded to in an appropriate, timely manner.
+Following the tips and techniques described in this article will help to ensure emails are not only received by the intended audience but read and responded to in an appropriate, timely manner.
 Happy writing!